expressjs/expressjs.com/4x/en/api/req-fresh.md

-This property indicates that the request is "fresh."
+Indicates whether the request is "fresh."
 It is the opposite of `req.stale`.

 It is true if the `cache-control` request header doesn't have a `no-cache` directive and any of the following is true: